What is Chemical Injection?

 There is also a trend towards measuring the chemicals sub sea i.e. underwater rather than when the crude oil reaches the surface.
 Not only does the flow meter have to work at high internal pressures of over 10,000 psi, 690bar but also with external pressures up to 345bar/5,000psi.
 The flow meter within our range that is suitable for chemical injection, is the VFF which is often called the Chemical Injection Flow Meter with over 5,000 installed on Chemical Injection worldwide.

 What’s the best chemical injection flow meter?

 Since 1985, we’ve supplied businesses worldwide with a large selection of durable, industry-standard Positive Displacement flow meters.
-For the last three decades, we’ve built a huge catalogue of products to suit your every need organised by flow ranges – from our standard range of flow meters (popular in the UK, EU and US), to our […]
+For the last four decades, we’ve built a huge catalogue of products to suit your every need organised by flow ranges – from our standard range of flow meters (popular in the UK, EU and US), to our […]